kaaado/El-Omaraa/README.md

     ```bash
     cd El-Omaraa-Clinic
+3. Change name of project to 'Web' !important .

-3. Open the project in your preferred code editor and start exploring!
+4. Open the project in your preferred code editor and start exploring!

    ## Contributing